ckammerl/phase_0_unit_3/week_8_and_9/2_HTML_CSS/evaluate_HTML/my_solution.md

     <input type=text name="q" value="" size=17>
  </form>
 ```
-The link '//hn.algolia.com' is where the form (input) will be sent;<br>
+The link '//hn.algolia.com' is where the form (input) will be sent;
-the tag 'input' creates the field where input will be entered;<br>
+the tag 'input' creates the field where input will be entered;

 5) How did the authors organize the CSS file?
 Was it DRY?